-INFORMAL PARENT DISCIPLINARY SHORT LONG EXPULSION TALK CONFERENCE CONFERENCE REASSIGNMENT SUSPENSION SUSPENSION HEARING ABSENCES (Class B Infraction) V V V V SUSPENSION SUSPENSION IILAKING Absences: The failure to maint ain regular atte ndance at school a s defined by ORS 339.030-339.065 wil l result in a refer ral to a truant of ficer.
-Parents may be fined for failing to maint - ALCOHOL & DRUGS √ 1 Alcohol & Drugs: The use, pos ssession, sale or being under the i nfluence of alcohol , drugs, marijuana o r other intoxicant s and transmissic n to others of any substance represented to be a - , , ARSON √ Arson: Use of fire to destroy or attempt to destr oy property.
-BUS MISCONDUCT $\overline{\mathbf{v}}$ See Transportati on of Students, pgs.
-32-33 May resu lt in loss of ridin g privileges.
-Bus Misconduct: Not following bus rules and r egulations or the r easonable directive of the driver.
-DEFIANCE OF AUTHORITY \checkmark 1 \checkmark \checkmark √ √ √ Defiance Of Authority - Refusa l to follow the reasonable request of school personne el. • • DISORDERLY CONDUCT \checkmark \checkmark \checkmark √ √ Disorderly Conduct - Conduct, behavior or dre ess that is disruptiv e to the orderly edu cational procedure o f the school.
-DRESS & GROOMING \checkmark \checkmark $\overline{\mathbf{v}}$ √ √ √ Dress & Grooming - Dress and grooming shall be clean and in ke eeping with good ta ste, decency, health, sanitation and sat fety. ★ EXPLOSIVE DEVICES √ Explosive Devices - The use or threat of use, po ossession or sale of f explosive devices ł I EXTORTION · • √ 1 \checkmark √ √ √ Extortion - Demanding money, or anything of value (e.g. lunches) of another person in return for protecti on from violence • • ★ FALSE ALARMS , , Í Í • \checkmark √ √ \ False Alarms - Willful act of se tting off an alar m, or telephoned of or written threats. • • ★ FIGHTING \checkmark \checkmark √ √ √ Fighting - Engaging in or threat ening physical contact for the pur pose of inflicting h arm on another perso n.
-FORGERY & LYING $\overline{\mathbf{v}}$ √ \checkmark √ Forgery & Lying - Writing or g giving false or n nisleading informa tion to school perso onnel.
-Illegal use of a another's signatur re (name).
+INFORMAL PARENT DISCIPLINARY SHORT TONG EXPULSION TALK CONFERENCE CONFERENCE REASSIGNMENT SUSPENSION SUSPENSION HEARING ABSENCES (Class B Infraction) ٨ ٨ ٨ ٨ Absences: The failure to maintain regular attendance at school as defined by ORS 339,030-339,065 will result in a referral to a truant officer.
+Parents ain regular atte ndance at school a s defined by ORS 339.030-339.065 wil result in a refen ral to a truant off icer.
+Parents may be fined for failing to maintain their child in attendance. ain their child i n attendance. ★ ALCOHOL & DRUGS ^ Alcohol & Drugs: The use, possession, sale or being under the influence of alcohol, drugs, marijuana or other intoxicants and transmission to others of ssession, sale or r being under the i nfluence of alcohol , drugs, marijuana or other intoxicants s and transmissio n to others of any substance represented to be a a prohibited itea o be a prohibited item (includes paraphernalia) emalia). ٨ Arson: Use of fire to destroy or attempt to destroy property. attempt to destr oy property.
+BUS MISCONDUCT ٨ See Transportati See Transportation of Students, pgs.
+32-33 May result in loss of riding privileges.
+12-33 May resu It in loss of riding privileges.
+Bus Misconduct: Not following bus rules and regulations or the reasonable directive of the driver. bus rules and 1 egulations or the r easonable directive of the driver.
+DEFIANCE OF AUTHORITY ٨ ٨ ٨ ٧ ٨ ٨ ٨ Defiance Of Authority - Refusal to follow the reasonable request of school personnel. l to follow the reasonable request of school personne DISORDERLY CONDUCT ٨ ٨ ٨ ٨ ٨ ٨ ٨ Disorderly Conduct - Conduct, behavior or dress that is disruptive to the orderly educational procedure of the school. behavior or dre es that is disruptiv e to the orderly edu cational procedure or f the school.
+DRESS & GROOMING ٨ ٨ ٨ ٨ ٨ ٨ ٨ Dress & Grooming - Dress and grooming shall be clean and in keeping with good taste, decency, health, sanitation and safety. grooming shall be clean and in ke eping with good ta ste, decency, health, sanitation and saf ety. ★ EXPLOSIVE DEVICES ٨ Explosive Devices - The use or threat of use, possession or sale of explosive devices threat of use, po ossession or sale of f explosive devices ★ EXTORTION ٨ ٧ ٨ ٨ ٨ Extortion - Demanding money, or anything of value (e.g. lunches) of another person in return for protection from violence or anything of value (e.g. lunches ) of another person in return for protecti on from violence. ★ FALSE ALARMS ٨ ٨ ٨ Ilful act tting off an alar of setting off an alarm, or telephoned or written threats. or written threats. ★ FIGHTING ٨ ٨ ٧ ٨ ٨ ٨ Fighting - Engaging in or threate ening physical contact for the pur pose of inflicting h threatening physical contact for the purpose of inflicting harm on another person.
+1. FORGERY & LYING ٨ ٨ 1 ٨ ٨ ٨ ٨ Forgery & Lying - Writing or giving false or misleading information to school personnel.
+Illegal use of another's signature (name) giving false or n nisleading informa tion to school perso nnel.
+Illegal use of a nother's signatur e (name).